divvungiellatekno/course-HU-2018-2021/2019_Creutz/CreutzV2020.md

 * few or non-existing digital resources
 * restricted availability of dictionaries and grammar, or no at all
-* often complex morphology or morphophonology
+* often complex morphology or morphophonology or both

 ## Ownership

 It is important that language communities have control over language resources relating to their language, in the sense that no private entity can block access to those resources.
 Otherwise the society will risk vendor lock-in, and expensive redevelopment of existing tools.

 The best solution is to ensure that everythig is **open source**.
+All resources in the GiellaLT infra are open source, unless forced to by software we integrate with (MS Office is one such case).
+Also, some language communities do not want their language to be openly accessible, due ot a history of being colonialised, oppressed and their language becoming stigmatised.
+In such cases we of course accept their decission.

 ![Open Source](images/opensourceimages.jpg)